chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-github/install-enforce-github/index.md

 | Read access to pull requests    | Used to resolve pull requests to commits and receive pull request events. |
 | Read and write access to checks | Used to write pull request status checks.                                 |

-Once you are satisfied with the permissions and the location where you want the app installed, you can continue the workflow to install Chainguard Enforce for GitHub.
+Once you are satisfied with the permissions and the location where you want the app installed, you can continue the workflow to install Chainguard Enforce for Git.

 ## Support